CPAN-Security/security.metacpan.org/docs/minutes/cpansec-minutes-2024-02-24.md

     - Should we change the group name back.
     - Table it till the next meeting.
 4. Adding CVEs to CPANSA- vulns that are missing them
-    - @stigo gone through the CPANSA database registered 2 CVEs for old vulnerabilities - Debian follows the CVE database.
+    - stigo gone through the CPANSA database registered 2 CVEs for old vulnerabilities - Debian follows the CVE database.
 3 Mojolicious vulnerabilities and others that need CVEs (until 2020, should maybe also include 2018).
     - Deciding if we should have our own vuln identifiers or use CVEs
-    - @stigo initial discussion was to have our own ID - thinking we simply use the CVE database for everything we know.
+    - stigo - initial discussion was to have our own ID - thinking we simply use the CVE database for everything we know.
     - Possibly a temp ID?
 The IDs int he CPANSA ids have been changing over time.
     - CVEs are the well known identifier.
     - Go forward with CVE untill we need something else?
 5. Checking if we can get crypto functions into core
-    - @stigo what is the status - does anyone know?
-Getting the verification functions would be ideal
+    - stigo - does anyone know if this has been proposed?
+Getting the verification functions would be ideal for TUF and similar
 6. CVE advisories to MetaCPAN pages for distributions
-    - @stigo - nothing new but hope to get some things added to the pages
+    - stigo - nothing new but hope to get some things added to the pages
 7. Discuss the TUF implementation briefly
-    - @stigo - tuf implements repo and author signing - proper signing with attack mitigations - started looking at it but no progress - we need a CPAN implementation - for pause to do repo signing and possibly author. is CycloneDX related?
+    - stigo - tuf implements repo and author signing - proper signing with attack mitigations - started looking at it but no progress - we need a CPAN implementation - for pause to do repo signing and possibly author.
+    - sjn: is CycloneDX related?
     - @ingy - high level implementation is not large (maybe) - increases the profile and credibility of Perl and would be a good thing.
-    - @sjn - can @ingy and @stigo put together something in a project for what we need to do - will be very important for funding, etc.
+    - @sjn - can @ingy and stigo put together something in a project for what we need to do - will be very important for funding, etc.

 ### Ongoing vulnerabilities